Schema for data preparation¶

 Data preparation can be accessed in two parts in DSS:

 - In the Lab, through the Visual analysis.
 This is used to iterate between preparation, visualization and machine learning.

-- In a Prepare recipe in the Flow, used to create a new dataet
+- In a Prepare recipe in the Flow, used to create a new dataset

 In Data Preparation, meanings are used to automatically suggest relevant transformations (either when clicking on a column header or on a cell).

-In this example, the column has a meaning of “HTTP Query string” and has invalids, so DSS suggests both removal of invalid values and query-string-specific operations.
+In this example, the column has a meaning of “HTTP Query string” and has invalid values, so DSS suggests both removal of invalid values and query-string-specific operations.

 A visual analysis is a pure “Lab” object, which does not have persistence of output data.
 As such, columns in analysis don’t have a notion of storage types (since they are not stored).

 In analysis, only meanings are shown.

 When you create an analysis from a dataset, the forced meanings and column descriptions are carried over from the dataset.